Zooz/predator/docs/devguide/docs/tests.md

 ## Creating a Test with custom logic in Javascript
 Tests can use custom Javascript functions, for using Javascript functions in your tests you should first create text file, with your Javascript code, and upload it to public repository.
-(S3, dropbox,google docs etc... ). when creating a test use processor_file_url parameter to send URL path to your Javascript file .
+(S3, dropbox,google docs etc... ). when creating a test use processor_file_url parameter to send URL path to your Javascript file.
 Predator will download and save this file (Any changes after creating test will not be reflected.)
 To create your scenarios with Javascript function, work alongside Artillery guidelines.